-8.20 While firms should request further information, on a risk\based approach, from an AML/CTF perspective, the principal objective in obtaining such information is to understand the motive for establishing the relationship and to permit assessment of any subsequent activity.
-The motive for investing in funds is usually self-evident: if it is anything other than medium to long-term investment returns then the objective should be recorded and taken into account in assessing the risk of the relationship.

-8.21 High risk retail relationships (e.g. politically exposed persons (PEPs), $\frac{1}{\sqrt{0}}$ or account holders

-Deleted: (ii) use of the source of funds as evidence of identity - see Part I, paragraphs 5.3.102 to 5.3.107 (firms should limit its use to lowest risk cases, and in any case should not use it where the value exceeds £50,000)

-Deleted: (see Part I, paragraph 5.6.11-5.6.18) Deleted: Part I, paragraphs 5.6.19ff

-Deleted: 3

-Deleted: <#>Knowledge that the customer(s) is/are acting in a trustee capacity and identification of the beneficial owners does not mean that a firm has accepted or recorded notice of trust or otherwise make the firm a constructive trustee.¶

-Deleted: Simplified Due Diligence

-Deleted: consideration needs to be given to the higher money laundering risk this may present compared with face-to-face business, and in particular whether or not the person with whom the firm is dealing may be impersonating someone else

-Deleted: provided there are sufficient safeguards and controls in place

-Deleted: by post

-Deleted: known

-Deleted: address

-Deleted: high value accounts

-associated with higher-risk territories), should, however, be treated with caution.
-Firms should give due consideration to the nature and purpose of the relationship by obtaining more information concerning the customer's rationale for using its services and demonstrating their source of wealth.

-- 8.22 Furthermore, firms will need to take a risk-based approach in identifying a customer's potential status as a PEP\and the level of EDD that is necessary.
-Firms are required to take adequate steps to determine, PEP status and the level of risk posed by the relationship e.g. domestic UK PEPs versus relationships with PEPs from countries where the risk of corruption is perceived to be higher.
-Where the money laundering risk is determined to be higher, firms should increase the level of EDD measures undertaken for such relationships, beyond what they would for lower risk domestic PEP relationships (see also Part I paragraph 5.5.13 5.5.36). - 8.23 Activity monitoring of retail investors can be equally, if not more, effective by comparing the behaviour of one customer with that of others (see paragraphs 8.35 8.39).
+- 8.238.20 Additional customer information over and above that confirming identity, which is appropriate in many sectors, either for business purposes or because of the greater money laundering risks that their products and services entail, may be less useful in this sector for managing financial crime risk, for reasons articulated above.
+While firms should request further information, on a risk\ based approach, from an AML/CTF perspective, the principal objective in obtaining such information is to understand the motive for establishing the relationship and to permit assessment of any subsequent activity.
+The motive for investing in funds is usually self-evident: if it is anything other than medium to long-term investment returns then the objective should be recorded and taken into account in assessing the risk of the relationship. - 8.248.21 High risk retail relationships (e.g. politically exposed persons (PEPs), high value accounts or account holders associated with higher-risk territories), should, however, be treated with caution.
+Firms should give due consideration to the nature and purpose of the relationship by obtaining more information concerning the customer's rationale for using its services and demonstrating their source of wealth. - 8.258.22 Furthermore, firms will need to take a risk-based approach in identifying a customer's potential status as a PEP and the level of EDD that is necessary.
+Firms are required to take risk-basedadequate steps to determine PEP status and the level of risk posed by the relationship e.g. domestic UK PEPs versus relationships with PEPs from countries where the risk of corruption is perceived to be higher. wWhere the money laundering risk is determined to be higher, depending, for example, on the value of the investment and/or the location of the customer firms should increase the level of EDD measures undertaken for such relationships, beyond what they would for lower risk domestic PEP relationships (see also Part I paragraph 5.5.13 - 5.5.36).

+- 8.268.23 Activity monitoring of retail investment investors can be equally, if not more, effective by comparing the behaviour of one customer with that of others (see paragraphs 8.365 8.39). - 8.27 Care should also be exercised when dealing with those claiming the reduced verification measures applicable to certain types of special cases (e.g. asylum seekers, those on low incomes), whose first priority would not be expected to be investment of their limited resources for the future (see Part I, paragraph 5.3.87).